 It’s almost as if he’s been thinking to himself the whole movie, “How can I get this whiny kid to commit to the Good Side?” and in that moment, he’s like, “Bingo!”

 And it works up until Luke learns that Obi-Wan withheld some pretty crucial information from him.
-But that’s a throwback to Item #1.
+But that’s a throwback to Duty #1.

 At least Obi-Wan’s death has an emotional impact, though.
 I once read a book (that shall not be named) where the mentor died and the main character was blubbering over it, and I was sitting there going, “Why are you even sad?
 Can we please get on with this story already?”